 They are effective for 3 to 6 years (depending on the coil you have fitted).
 Therefore, you are able to plan ahead.

-It can be reversed if you change your mind or your circumstances change.
+The hormonal coil can be removed if you change your mind or your circumstances change.
 Your fertility will return back to normal straight away.

 There is no user error, you do not have to remember to take a pill or get an injection for the hormonal coil to work.